jgazes/AWS-Solutions-Architect-Pro/Networking/NetworkingExamTips.md

 - Internet Gateway is horizontally scaled, redundant, with no bandwidth constraints
 - NATs do have bandwidth constraints
 - VPCs can have multiple NATs across AZs and subnets for scale - so long as routes are defined properly
-- Use Egress-Only Gateway for IPv6
+- Use Egress-Only Gateway for IPv6.
+In other words, An egress-only internet gateway is for use with IPv6 traffic only

 ## Route 53 ##
 - Understand different types of routing policies and use cases